sapori-saperi

 • Block printing with rust (Antica Stamperia, Carpegna)

-• Lace-making hands-on workshop (Mercatello sul Metauro)
+• Bobbin lace hands-on workshop (Mercatello sul Metauro)

 • Private tour of Tela Umbra a Mano producing handwoven linens (Città di Castello)